mwiens91/RedBullDataFetch/README.md

 ```

-I used youtube-dl to download the above video with default settings (HQ):
+You can download the video with youtube-dl using default settings (HQ) like so:

 ```
 youtube-dl https://www.youtube.com/watch?v=raiFrxbHxV0
 ```

 Works on Linux, probably on Mac, and definitely not on Windows.